mattrussell2/cuda_raytracer/README.md

 \
 The code relies on fltk for the graphical interface, and uses glm for standard matrix/vector operations.\
 When running, simply type a name of any of the xml files in the data folder.\
+Recursion depth is set to 50 as a default.\
 \
 Feel free to generate your own cool scene files.\
 \